 - filepath (str) Name of the file to export (must be a local path). - hformat (str, optional) Header format.
-Defaults to '%y-%m-%d, %H:%M %name:'. - encoding (str, optional) Encoding to use for UTF when reading/writing (ex. 'utf-8').
-List of Python standard encodings.
+Defaults to '%y-%m-%d, %H:%M %name:'.

 property users

 List with users.

 Returns list

 FigureBuilder

 whatstk provides this object to ease the generation of insightfull plots from your chat.
 FigureBuilder contains several methods to generate different plots.
 It assigns a unique color to each user, so that a user can be easily identified in all plots.